Our Team

 I take an individualised approach with each client and draw from several evidence-based therapeutic modalities in treatment planning including Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), Dialectical Behaviour Therapy (DBT), and Motivational Interviewing.

-Ashleigh will be taking on new clients from February 2024
+Denise will be taking on new clients from April 2024

 EMMA